SebastianRzk/Looksyk/Readme.md

 * Ctrl+Space opens the content assist
 	* With open markdown block -> "insert mode"
 	* With no open markdown block -> "navigation mode"
+* Ctrl+Shift+F opens the content assist in "search mode" (case sensitive search across all pages and journals)

 ## Queries